Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Related Work

 \subsection{Learning from Guidance}

-Some work enhances post-training using external correct reasoning chains which are either human-annotated or generated by a stronger model by means of hybrid training~\cite{luffy, ReLIFT, chord, hpt} or hinting~\cite{StepHint}.
-However, these approaches can be limited in certain situations when human annotation suffers from high cost and bounded scalability and no stronger models are available (if training flagship models).

-\citet{EvoCoT} propose EvoCoT, which is also a guidance-based method free of external supervised reasoning-level guidance that leverages only the ground truth label of training data.
-For stagnated samples, they directly hint LLMs with the ground truth answer and conduct curriculum learning on the generated reasoning chain if it is correct.
-Our work is different in that our hints consist of the LLMs' own trails instead of the ground truth answer, which fully exploits the information from the LLMs' previous computation and is more reward-hacking-free. \citet{laser} improve RLVR performance via the information from LLMs' self-verification, but they primarily focus on the self-rewarding topic which is different to our work.
+Some enhance RLVR using external reasoning traces which are either human-annotated or from stronger LMs by means of hybrid training~\cite{luffy, ReLIFT, chord, hpt} or hinting~\cite{StepHint, NuRL}, which suffer from limited accessibility and scalability as afore discussed. \citet{EvoCoT} propose EvoCoT, a guidance-based method that leverages only the ground truth label of training data as an explicit hint.
+LTE is different in that its hints consist of the LM's own trails instead of the ground truth, which fully exploits the LMs' previous experience and is more reward-hacking-free. \citet{laser} improve RLVR performance via the information from LMs' self-verification, which is another kind of self-guidance.